lmullen/jsr/_source/issues/vol15/stemp-morlock.markdown

 author-note: "Laura Stemp-Morlock is a Ph.D. student in Religious Studies at the University of Waterloo."
 vol: 15
 year: 2013
-book-reviewed: "Nora Rose Moosnick.
-Arab and Jewish Women in Kentucky: Stories of Accommodation and Audacity.
+book-reviewed: "Nora Rose Moosnick. <em>Arab and Jewish Women in
+Kentucky: Stories of Accommodation and Audacity</em>.
 Lexington: The University Press of Kentucky, 2012. xviii + 210 pp. ISBN 978-0-8131-3621-9. "
 ---

 Nora Rose Moosnick's book, *Arab and Jewish Women in Kentucky: Stories